 Occasion-based information includes when and how often customers buy, or where they make decisions.
 For example, the time of day or day of the week for regular purchases, (like food items) or time of year for more infrequent purchases (like insurance and holidays).

 Location can be an important factor in many categories.
-In our alcohol segmentation for example, there was a big difference between what people drank at home, versus what they drank in a bar, or at a restaurant
+In our alcohol segmentation for example, what people drank at home was often different to what they drank in a bar, or at a restaurant

 Beyond these three segmentation factors, you also want to include any information that brings the customer to life.
 Be specific and creative.